-Big data
+Big data (2008)

 An important feature of the definition of data science in this period was its co-occurrence and close semantic association with the often-capitalized term “big data.”
-The term was used to refer to both large amounts of data—retroactively identified with Laney’s concept of “3D data,” data with high “volume, velocity, and variety” (Laney 2001)—and to the assemblage of technologies and methods associated with these data.
+The term was used to refer to both large amounts of data—retroactively identified with Laney’s concept of “3D data,” data with high “volume, velocity, and variety” (Laney 2001)—as well the assemblage of technologies and methods associated with these data.
 The following definition from ZDNet is typical:

 "Big Data" is a catch phrase that has been bubbling up from the high performance computing niche of the IT market.
 Increasingly suppliers of processing virtualization and storage virtualization software have begun to flog "Big Data" in their presentations.
 What, exactly, does this phrase mean?